Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 This article starts off with a generalized section about Blue- green algae (Cyanobacteria) blooms (mostly in lakes), then goes into more depth about Cyanobacteria and finally aquarium applications/treatments.

 First, over the years, I have dealt with Blue-Green Algae (Cyanobacteria) many times in my aquarium maintenance business.
 The key to eradication is finding the root cause, understanding it, and then correcting it.

 We also have a lot of Blue Green Algae problems here in the lakes of Oregon (it's not even a true algae, rather modified bacteria; Cyanobacteria).
 I understand that the out breaks are different from aquariums, but there are similarities too.
 I've done some research on this subject, including reading the local newspapers about treatment and control in our local lakes.

 A few points from my Aquarium Research and General Cyanobacteria Research:

 (1) Lighting- most research seems to indicate that the type of light affects the growth of Cyanobacteria.
 In fact, effective PAR light that is less in the yellow nanometers bands may be one of the major factors in control of Blue/Green, Red Slime Algae growth.
 This is in both salt and fresh water.
-In controlled experiments with Fluorescent and 6500K lights, changing to 6500K reduced the amount of Cyanobacteria.
+In controlled experiments with Fluorescent and 6500K lights, changing to true noon-time tropical sun 6500K lighting reduced the amount of Cyanobacteria.